This episode marks the inception of Jimmy McGill’s infamous alter-ego ‘Saul Goodman’.

 Jimmy is confronted by the bar association in an attempt to get his law license back as he begins to read an emotional letter from Chuck a year on from his demise.
 Jimmy begins to read the letter but halts as he sees the matter as personal.
 Therefore he goes off on a tangent by saying how he is not worthy of the name McGill.
 In response, the panel reinstate his law license.
 Kim is left bemused as Jimmy says his words about Chuck were purely false and meaningless and said for his law licence to be approved again.

 In a beautiful end to a magnificent episode and season, Jimmy hints at the moment when he decides to change his name.
-When saying to Kim ‘it’s all good man’, as his notorious name ‘Saul Goodman’ in Breaking Bad suggests, we are thrilled and on edge after such a cliffhanger.
+When saying to Kim ‘it’s all good man’, as his notorious name ‘Saul Goodman’ in Breaking Bad suggests, we are left thrilled and on edge.

 I would rate this episode a 9.7/10.